 Collaborative working and consultation

 Gatwick aims to be the most accessible airport in the UK and as part of achieving this goal, we engage with a broad range of disability groups and charities.
-Some of work is described below:
+Some of the charities and groups that we work with are described below:

 These are just some of the local and national groups that we work with.
-Other charities include:
+Others include:

 - Crohn’s & Colitis UK: we developed improved toilet signage to recognise hidden disabilities like these

-- West Sussex ADHD: we work closely with this local charity to support the challenges and needs of parents travelling with ADHD children
+- West Sussex ADHD: we work with this local charity to support the needs of passengers or their family members travelling with ADHD

-- Action for Deafness: this charity has been instrumental in helping train our frontline staff to understand the challenges of travelling with a hearing disability.
-To date we have trained over 100 staff with plans to roll this out further.
+- Action for Deafness: this charity has been instrumental in training our staff to understand the challenges of travelling with a hearing impairment.
+To date we have trained over 150 staff and sessions are delivered several times a year to help our frontline staff to support passengers with a hearing impairment.

 External stakeholder groups